-The starting point for this trek is Chamonix-Mont-Blanc in France.
+The starting point for this trek is Argentière in the Chamonix valley, France.
 The nearest airport is Geneva, and the easiest way to reach the Chamonix valley is by minibus transfer (just over 1 hour).
 Details of the different types of transfer as follows: